D-Jeffrey/gedcom-to-visualmap/README.md

 - need to determine how do deal with very large HTML files

 ## Releases
+### v0.2.1
+- more issues with cache, the first time you run it in the new directory
+- added Kennedy samples
 ### v0.2.0
 - fixed requirements.txt
 - Add highlighting of people used in the draw